shifty91/cactusinterfacing/README.rst

   $ gmake -j8
   $ ./cactus_WaveDemo <parameter_file>

-First of all the cactus flesh and the necessary thorns for building WaveDemo are resolved.
+First of all the Cactus flesh and the necessary thorns for building WaveDemo are resolved.
 Next step is to build a configuration.
 You can either build with MPI or without.
 Now you change the directory to the interfacing code.
 The script you need to run